materialsproject/fireworks/docs/queue_tutorial.rst

 If your FireWorker is a large, shared resource (such as a computing cluster or supercomputing center), you probably won't be able to launch Rockets directly.
 Instead, you'll submit Rockets through an existing queueing system that allocates computer time.

+The simplest way to submit jobs through a queue is to submit queue scripts that run ``rlauncher_run.py``.
+This method is just like typing ``rlauncher_run.py`` into a Terminal window like in the core tutorials, except that now we are submitting a queue script that does the typing for us.
+In particular, FireWorks is *completely unaware* that you are running through a queue(!); as far as FireWorks is concerned, a Rocket was launched somewhere, somehow.
+We'll discuss a more integrated way of doing things in a later tutorial.
+For now, we'll introduce the Queue Launcher, which helps you rapidly submit Rocket Launcher jobs using a queue system.

 Launch a single job through a queue
 ===================================